WHY IS HAND WASHING SO IMPORTANT DURING THE PANDEMIC

 Products help to wash hands

-The products help to wash hands efficiency, healthy and hygienic.
-Kids like to use these products to wash hands.
+The products help to wash hands efficiently, healthy, and hygienic.
+Kids like to use these products to wash their hands.

 Touchless kitchen faucets

 Fast response touchless function less than 0.5 seconds, wave hands to let water out and stop.
 Not only wash dishes in the home kitchen but also good for hands washing.
 It prevents germs from spreading in homes and kitchens.

 The automatic liquid soap or hand sanitizer dispenser automatically supplies 1ml drop every time when hands place close to the sensor.
 It can be used in the home, bathroom, public restrooms, etc..

 Benefits of washing hands